Hawkgirl: Shayera Thal

-The Silver Age Hawkgirl, this version is an alien known as a Thanigarian, a long-lived human-like species with an affinity for Nth metal, which is used to created harness wings and other forms of weaponry.
+The Silver Age Hawkgirl, this version is an alien known as a Thanagarian, a long-lived human-like species with an affinity for Nth metal, which is used to created harness wings and other forms of weaponry.
 All continuities similarly portray her as a law enforcement officer on Thanagar trained and partnered with decorated officer, Katar Hol, whom she often disagrees with, and the pair later travel to Earth in order to learn different crime-fighting methods and becoming a superhero.
 While first using the "Hawkgirl" moniker, she later changes it to "Hawkwoman" due to the negative connotations associated with "girl" in Earth culture.
 She is often visually depicted as a redhead.

 This version is a love interest of Katar Hol, with depictions varying in their marriage and progress in their relationship.
 Inspired by their appearances in the DCAU as love interests, she also has a close bond and history with John Stewart within recent comics although details and the extent is unknown.